Selapian/Gazelle-WebTorrent/README.md

 # WELCOME

-Platonopolis (formerly Gazelle-WebTorrent-Neo4J) is an Open Source BitTorrent Indexer for WebTorrent inspired by the innovative Information Architecture of Project Gazelle.
+Platonopolis is an Open Source BitTorrent Indexer for WebTorrent inspired by the innovative Information Architecture of Project Gazelle.
 It was originally made with the intention of a public domain educational use-case and has been open-sourced with an MIT License.

-Please note that the organizer of this code has no association with any members of Project Gazelle.
-It is simply an Open Source JQuery/WebTorrent Library generated based on their very innovative and secretive architecture.

 My site is propagate.info, meant for public domain, educational Ebooks, Audiobooks, Classical Music, Documentaries, and Renaissance Art.
 Starting with an educational use-case, I have decided to Open-Source this Software, because the way that Gazelle structures Libraries could be very innovative for research, ethics, and scholarship.
 This work was conceived in December 2013, and WebTorrent came out in 2016. qBitTorrent is to add webtorrent support in v5.3.
 The site is back as of 8/3/26.